The Spiritual Man

 invisible, and live beyond the realm of time.

-divinely enabled to peer into the “spirit realm” where physicality, visibility,
+divinely enabled to peer into the “spirit realm” beyond his existence where physicality,

-and time do not exist.
-It is not simply an altered state of consciousness, but a
+visibility, and time do not exist.
+It is not simply an altered state of consciousness,

-higher realm of which our physical existence is but a pale shadow.
-The truly “spiritual”
+but a higher plane of existence of which our physical life is but a pale shadow.

 The Greek term commonly translated as “spiritual” is used sparingly in the New Testament (‘pneumatikos’ – Strong’s Concordance #G4152).
 It occurs 26 times in the Greek New Testament.
 In only one instance is it found outside of Paul’s letters.
-Of the remaining cases, 16 are in 1 Corinthians, which is not coincidental.
+Of the remaining cases, 16 are in 1 Corinthians, which is not coincidental since Paul deals with this very topic in his Letter.

 Paul responded by presenting what spirituality truly is, the recognition of the